mesh-ai-mvp/warehouse_ai/PHARMACEUTICAL-UI-MIGRATION-PLAN.md

 # Pharmaceutical Warehouse Management UI - Complete Migration Plan

-## ✅ MIGRATION STATUS: **PHASE 5 COMPLETE - PROFESSIONAL ANIMATIONS & DEPLOYMENT READY**
+## ✅ MIGRATION STATUS: **PHASE 6 COMPLETE - ADVANCED ANALYTICS & REPORTING DASHBOARD**

 ## Executive Summary

 This document provides a comprehensive plan for migrating your pharmaceutical warehouse management system from HTML/CSS/JS to a modern React application using shadcn/ui and components from multiple registries.
 The plan includes detailed component mappings, layout designs, implementation phases, and complete installation commands.

-**🎉 LATEST UPDATE:** Phase 5 (Polish & Deployment) has been successfully completed!
+**🎉 LATEST UPDATE:** Phase 6 (Advanced Analytics & Reporting) has been successfully completed!
 Your React frontend now has:

 - ✅ Complete TypeScript API integration with error handling
 - ✅ Real-time dashboard with live data and animated cards
 - ✅ Advanced inventory table with filtering and search